Work From Home – The Best Places To Find Work

 You’ll also want to keep track of how much time you spend on client tasks.
 Even if you’re working on fixed price work, you have to calculate a particular amount of hours in your proposal.

 It’s not easy to record how much time you spend on tasks for each client.

-But when you start using an app like TimeMyLife, you can get an accurate recording.
+But when you start using a time tracking app, you can get an accurate recording.
 The app works in the background tracking exactly how much time you spend on each task.
 This helps you manage your time more efficiently and focus on the most important tasks.